 • Understanding the Course Requirements

-• Mapping out the Year—Pacing the AP European History Course and Outlining the instructional plan by Unit and Topic in your academic calendar
+• Mapping out the Year—Pacing the AP European History Course and Outlining the instructional plan by Unit and Topic in

 • AP Classroom Instructional Resources